Skip to content

 The reverse side of the pendant features an extraordinary image of Zeus.

-The coin is an early Celtic copy of the Greek Philip II Tetradrachm and closely resembles the original.
+The coin is inspired by the Greek Philip II Tetradrachm.

 Size and Material